apiato/documentation/docs/core-features/pagination.md

 - [Skip the Pagination Limit](#skip-the-pagination-limit)

-For pagination Apiato uses the [L5 Repository Package](https://packagist.org/packages/prettus/l5-repository) and the pagination gets applied whenever you use the `paginate` function on any model repository (example: `$stores = $this->storeRepository->paginate();`).
+For pagination Apiato uses the [L5 Repository Package](https://packagist.org/packages/prettus/l5-repository) and the pagination gets applied whenever you use the `paginate` method on any model repository (example: `$stores = $this->storeRepository->paginate();`).

 `?page=` parameter can be applied to any **`GET`** HTTP request responsible for listing records (mainly for Paginated data).